SHOCK CINEMA

 Fando and Lis:

-Farewell, Uncle Tom:
+Farewell Uncle Tom:

-From the makers of MONDO CANE!
+A slavery-era jaw-dropper from the makers of MONDO CANE!

 Fast Company: